Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Experimental Results

 \subsection{Comparison to Volume-based Representations}

 Like some previous works~\cite{wang2021neus, yariv2020multiview}, our method leverages an SDF representation to model the surface of the object.
-An alternative choice would be predicting volume density with a network~\cite{Tretschk2020, mildenhall2020nerf}.
-While a volume density representation has proven to be a good choice for novel view synthesis, na\"{i}vely extracting a surface from such a density representations results in a noisy and inaccurate geometry as demonstrated in Figure~\ref{fig:vs_nrnerf}, where we compare to the state-of-the-art method~\cite{Tretschk2020}, called NR-NeRF, for novel view synthesis of dynamic scenes.
-It suffers from noisy surfaces and can result in significant inaccuracies for deforming parts of the object since these regions have relatively low densities.
+An alternative approach is predicting volume density with a network~\cite{Tretschk2020, mildenhall2020nerf, pumarola2020dnerf}.
+While a volume density representation has been used for the problem of novel view synthesis, extracting a surface from such a density representation with marching cubes results in noisy and inaccurate geometry as demonstrated in Fig.~\ref{fig:qual_comparison} and further in Fig.~\ref{fig:vs_nrnerf_ablation}-(a) where we qualitatively compare to NR-NeRF~\cite{Tretschk2020}.
 In contrast, an SDF representation removes the need to determine a threshold when extracting the explicit geometry and must add a zero crossing, \textit{i.e.,} a surface, in order to satisfy the reconstruction losses.
 Further, this example shows the limited ability of NR-NeRF to model large deformations as they penalize the absolute offset length, which our neighbouring frame regularization allows us to handle.